chrisgaun/k8s-in-cloud-hands-on-training/docs/demos/01-rolling-deployment-demo.md

 # Rolling Deployment Demo Workflow

+Here we will see a standard blue-green rolling deployment where we change from an older version of an application to an updated one.

+We will see two ways of creating a service so that you become familiar with kubectl and YAML.

 These steps are to be executed from your local machine!

 ## 1. Navigate to the repository directory on your machine.